EFB Diagnostic Test Kit

-- Works like a home pregnancy test kit and reacts specifically to antibodies associated with the pathogen Melissococcus plutonius which causes EFB in honeybees.
+- Works like a home pregnancy or COVID-19 test kit and reacts specifically to antibodies associated with the pathogen Melissococcus plutonius which causes EFB in honeybees.

 - The kit performs as well as standard EFB laboratory tests.
 It has been validated by the National Bee Unit of the Food and Environment Research Agency (FERA), York and at other institutes internationally.
 It has been developed for Vita by the Foresite Diagnostics section at FERA in York, UK.

 - The EFB test kit is similar to and complements the AFB Diagnostic Test Kit (which tests for Paenibacillus larvae subsp. larvae, which causes AFB in honeybees).

 How To Use the EFB test kit

 - Extract a larva showing suspicious symptoms with the spatula.
 You can sample several larvae if needed, BUT don’t put too much organic material in the sample bottle – it may clog the device.
 Only tiny samples are needed.

 - Unscrew lid from the Extraction Bottle.
 Use the spatula to deposit sample in the bottle.
 Replace the lid and shake vigorously for about 20 seconds.

 - Remove a Test Device from foil pack.
 WARNING – do not touch viewing window.

 - Unscrew lid of Extraction Bottle and use the supplied pipette to remove a sample from the bottle.
 For best results remove the sample immediately after shaking to prevent bacteria from settling out of suspension.

 - Hold the Test Device horizontally and gently squeeze two drops onto the sample well of the device.